-Welcoming worshippers of design, food and music (preferably all three), former Neoclassical church The Line DC will make you a believer with its modern interiors, four restaurants and playlist-pumping independent radio station: praises be that these hallowed halls are now open on more than just a Sunday.
-Just outside, the lively Adams Morgan neighbourhood boasts a clutch of pop-up restaurants, just-opened bars and well-loved flea markets.
+Let former Neoclassical church the Line DC make you a believer with its modern interiors, four restaurants and beats-pumping independent radio station.
+Now a temple to the arts, this hip hub welcoming worshippers of the hotel holy trinity – design, food and music – into its hallowed halls.
+Just outside, the millennial-friendly Adams Morgan district tempts with pop-up restaurants, just-opened bars and well-loved flea markets.
 Now to that, we’ll say amen…

 Get this when you book through us: